 - develop mathematical knowledge, concepts and principles; - develop logical, critical and creative thinking; - employ and refine their powers of abstraction and generalisation.

 Students are also encouraged to appreciate the international dimensions of mathematics and the multiplicity of its cultural and historical perspectives.

-Group 6 The Arts and Electives
+Group 6: Arts and Electives

-We offer the following Group 6 subjects.
-Students may choose one subject from:
+We offer the following Group 6 subjects from which one subject is chosen: